Skip to main content

 To protect sensitive information, including client's financial records and employee details, use access controls on computers to restrict entry.
 Review who has access privileges and change passwords regularly.
 Ensure your IT systems are adequately protected from external threats by installing firewalls and anti-virus software.

-8. Shred sensitive paper waste
+8. Eliminate sensitive paper waste

 9. Seek advice